survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Conclusion

 Tree shaking is a potentially powerful technique.
-To benefit from tree shaking, npm packages have to be implemented using the ES6 module syntax, and they have to expose the ES6 version through *package.json* `module` field tools like webpack can pick up.
+For the source to benefit from tree shaking, npm packages have to be implemented using the ES6 module syntax, and they have to expose the ES6 version through *package.json* `module` field tools like webpack can pick up.

+To recap:

+* **Tree shaking** drops unused pieces of code based on static code analysis.
+Webpack will perform this process for you as it traverses the dependency graph.
+* To benefit from tree shaking, you have to use ES6 module definition.
+* As a package author, you can provide a version of your package that contains ES6 modules, while the rest has been transpiled to ES5.
+* It is possible the idea will be applied against other assets, such as CSS, in the future.

+I will show you how to set environment variables using webpack in the next chapter.
+This technique allows you to enable production specific optimizations and to implement feature flags.